Affiliate links on Android Authority may earn us a commission. Learn more.

 Android mobile data not working?
 Here are some solutions

 Our smartphones are essential tiny pocket computers, but they’ve become so convenient we almost can’t live without them anymore.
-An internet connection is the backbone of the smartphone experience, so whenever data stops working, the world seems to come to a halt.
+A stable internet connection is the backbone of the smartphone experience, so whenever data stops working, the world seems to come to a halt.
 What do you do to get back on the grid?
 You might be facing a cellular data issue.
 Here are some solutions to restore mobile data.

 QUICK ANSWER